GreptimeTeam/docs/docs/reference/sql/tql.md

 TQL EXPLAIN sum by (instance) (rate(node_disk_written_bytes_total[2m])) > 50;
 ```

-Notice that since the given query won't be actual executed, thus the triple `(start, end, step)` is not required.
-But you can still provide one like in `TQL EVAL`:
+Notice that since the given query won't be actually executed, the triple `(start, end, step)` is not necessary.
+But you can still provide it like in `TQL EVAL`:

 ```
 TQL EXPLAIN (0, 100, '10s') sum by (instance) (rate(node_disk_written_bytes_total[2m])) > 50;